Latchford St James CE Primary School – Subject Overview

 - Know and understand about chemistry and materials

 We use a variety of teaching and learning styles in science lessons.
 Our principal aim is to develop children’s knowledge, skills and understanding.
-Sometimes we do this through whole-class teaching, while at other times we engage the children in an enquiry-based research activity.
+This may be through whole-class teaching, while at other times we engage the children in an enquiry-based research activity.

 We encourage children to ask, as well as answer, scientific questions.
 They have the opportunity to use a variety of data, such as graphs, pictures and photographs.
 Children are given opportunities to use ICT in some science lessons in order to enhance their learning.
 Children take part in discussions and engage in problem-solving activities.
 Wherever possible, we involve the pupils in practical activities as these increase enthusiasm and motivation and provide first-hand experience.
 Knowledge and skills can be developed in small steps through practical work and the sequencing of written work becomes easier after practical experiences.